openstack-kr/knu_i18n_2025/README.md

 ## 5. How to Improve Performance?

-You can adjust Few Shot Example and Language Specific Promopt.
+You can adjust (b) Few Shot Example and Language (c) Specific Promopt.
 Please refer [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## 6. Code Quality Check